skjerdal/Transformerbased_QA/README.md

 ```

 This will:
-*   Load and preprocess a subset of the data (controlled by `MAX_SAMPLES` in the script).
+*   Load and preprocess the data.
+*   Train the subword tokenizer on the text corpus.
 *   Build the QA Transformer model with specified hyperparameters (e.g., `D_MODEL`, `NUM_HEADS`, `NUM_LAYERS`).
 *   Train the model for a set number of `EPOCHS`.
 *   Print basic validation loss and accuracy.
 *   Save the trained model to the `squad_transformer_model` directory.

-**Note:** Training was developed and tested using a single NVIDIA GeForce RTX 3080 GPU.
+**Note:** Training was developed and tested using a single NVIDIA GeForce RTX 3080/4070 GPU.

 ## Hyperparameters

 Key hyperparameters can be adjusted directly in `train_squad.py`:

-*   `VOCAB_SIZE`: Maximum vocabulary size for the tokenizer.
+*   `VOCAB_SIZE`: Maximum vocabulary size for training the subword tokenizer.
 *   `SEQUENCE_LEN`: Fixed length for input sequences (padding/truncation).
 *   `D_MODEL`: Embedding dimension / Transformer hidden size.
 *   `NUM_HEADS`: Number of attention heads.